fizx/drupal-apachesolr/README.txt

 it like solrconfig.bak.
 Then move the solrconfig.xml that comes with the ApacheSolr Drupal module to take its place.

+Finally, move apache-solr-1.4.1/example/solr/conf/protwords.txt and rename it like protwords.bak.
+Then move the protwords.txt that comes with the ApacheSolr Drupal module to take its place.

 Now start the solr application by opening a shell, changing directory to apache-solr-1.4.1/example, and executing the command java -jar start.jar